Roman temple of Bziza: Location

 The town of Bziza falls in the Koura district within the administrative division of Lebanon's North Governorate, 83 km north of Beirut.
 The towns sits at an average altitude of 410 m, at the southern tip of the Koura (Amioun) plain.
 The temple is located 350 m to the south of the town center, at an elevation of 450 m above sea level.
 The temple occupies a central position within a region scattered with Roman-era sanctuaries, several of which survive in varying degrees of preservation in neighboring villages.
 Among them are the temple remains of Amioun to the north of Bziza, the large Roman temple complex of Qasr Naous in Ain Aakrine, 3 km to the northeast of Bziza, and the Temple of Mercury at Hardine, which stands on a mountaintop at an elevation of 1500 m.
-Further south, beyond the Nahr el-Joz river, the chain of temples surrounding Bziza continues with those of Bcheale, situated at approximately 1500 m above sea level, and of Assia, at about 900 m.
+Further south, beyond the Nahr el-Jaouz river, the chain of temples surrounding Bziza continues with those of Bcheale, situated at approximately 1500 m above sea level, and of Assia, at about 900 m.